Dathalind/dathalind.github.io/_posts/2023-11-23-sapphire-stealer.md

 Inside of the code, we can see more references to the costura and the Fody, confirms the use of this compression.
 Gives us the versions used.

-We can see an important reference to stealing user data, function “GetUserData”.
+We can see an important reference to stealing user data, function `“GetUserData”`.

 - There is a boolean operation here, where it checks for certain directory browser path’s existing, and if they do exist, the function will return true.
-- It also checks if the text contains the word “Profile”, and will add it to a list of data.
+- It also checks if the text contains the word `“Profile”`, and will add it to a list of data.

 ![userdata](https://github.com/Dathalind/dathalind.github.io/blob/main/assets/img/sapphire_stealer/dnspystealuserdatasapphire.png?raw=true)